The Daytripper Cardigan has been in my dreams since Mary Jane first mentioned it as we planned the designs for Field Guide No. 17: Lopi.

 What a difference!
 And how cool to be able to see that difference so clearly, instead of trying to imagine it.

-Note: Jen stripped down the Léttlopi colors for her Daytripper to four instead of six: Black Heather as the main color, and Oatmeal, Ash and Rust for the colorwork motifs.
+Note: Jen stripped down the Léttlopi colors for her Daytripper to four instead of seven: Black Heather as the main color, and Oatmeal, Ash and Rust for the colorwork motifs.

 The Crayolas Come Out